eclipse-theia/theia-blueprint/README.md

 - Root level configures mono-repo build with lerna
 - `applications` groups the different app targets
   - `electron` contains app to package, packaging configuration, and E2E tests for the electron target.
+  - `browser` contains app to package, webpack configurations, and packaging configuration for the browser target.
-- `theia-extensions` groups the various custom theia extensions for Blueprint
+- `theia-extensions` groups the various custom Theia Extensions for Blueprint
+  - `theia-blueprint-browser` contributes the necessary customizations for the backend to be packaged.
-  - `theia-blueprint-product` contains a Theia extension contributing the product branding (about dialogue and welcome page).
+  - `theia-blueprint-product` contributes the product branding (about dialogue and welcome page).
-  - `theia-blueprint-updater` contains a Theia extension contributing the update mechanism and corresponding UI elements (based on the electron updater).
+  - `theia-blueprint-updater` contributes the update mechanism and corresponding UI elements (based on the electron updater).

 ### Build